The principal aim of RS in both the Kent Syllabus and at OPGS is:

 The Year 9 Keystone curriculum is based around philosophical and ethical enquiry questions.
 This is to promote high level critical thinking and to engage students in a range of religious and philosophical questions, stretching and challenging them to debate their responses to these ultimate questions.

 In Years 10 and 11, all students take a full GCSE in Religious Studies.
 This comprises of studying Islam and Christianity in depth, understanding how belief affects behaviour and applying this to ethical units in the specification.

-As a department we fully support and encourage the whole school ethos in the areas of kindness, tolerance and respect.
-Students can demonstrate a love of learning outside the classroom on our Enrichment days which include activities such as a joint trip to Canterbury Cathedral with History and Mathematics.
-We also have a cross curricular enrichment day with Geography looking at issues around sustainability.
+As a department, we fully support and encourage the whole school ethos in the areas of kindness, tolerance and respect.
+Students can demonstrate a love of learning outside the classroom on our enrichment days, which include activities such as trips to sixth form conferences.
+We also have a cross-curricular enrichment day with Geography looking at issues around sustainability.
 The department also welcomes visitors into the classroom for students to hear a first-hand perspective on faith and belief.